Spanish American War Website Banner

 The United States had abut 4,000 miles of coastline to defend.
 To do this, the country possessed 93 heavy artillery batteries (heavy artillery being artillery that was too large to be mobile for use in the field.
 It was generally placed in the coastal fortifications defended principle harbors).
 Of the 93 batteries, 70 were regular army batteries, and the remaining twenty-three batteries were volunteer units.
 Twelve of the volunteer batteries, the majority of these units, made up the First Massachusetts Heavy artillery.
 The unit had existed since 1844 and had seen service in the American Civil War.
 The men were the only heavy artillery militia unit the U.S. that had been training in heavy artillery drill since 1888.

 On April 24, 1898, before the U.S. declared war, the First Massachusetts was ordered to hold itself in readiness for immediate service in the defenses of Boston harbor.
 With the issuing of the Declaration of War, the unit was ordered into service on the afternoon of April 25.
-Incredibly, by the morning of April 26, 95 per cent of the men had gathered and were ready for action.
+Incredibly, by the morning of April 26, ninety-five per cent of the men had gathered and were ready for action.
 The following day, the unit marched in a drizzling rain to the docks to be shipped out to Fort Warren.

 Col. Charles Pfaff, 1st Massachusetts Heavy ArtilleryThe men were equipped with knapsacks, haversacks, canteens, mess kits, great coats and leggings.
 A supply of rubber blankets had been made available.
 They carried the latest model Springfield "trapdoor rifles which they were issued the previous winter.
 They marched in the "long swinging step for which the command always had been noted."
 The unit was under the command of Col. Charles Pfaff, and Lt.
 Col. Charles B. Woodman.